simonhdickson/committor/PROJECT_SUMMARY.md

 ## 🏆 Conclusion

-**Commitor** successfully demonstrates the integration of multiple AI providers with developer tooling using Rust.
+**Committor** successfully demonstrates the integration of multiple AI providers with developer tooling using Rust.
 The project showcases modern software engineering practices, comprehensive testing, and real-world utility.
 It serves as an excellent example of how AI can enhance developer productivity while providing flexibility between cloud-based and local AI processing options.

 The implementation is **complete, tested, and ready for use** by developers who want to improve their git commit workflow with AI-powered message generation, whether they prefer OpenAI's powerful cloud models or Ollama's privacy-focused local processing.